How to Set Up A Successful Writing Center

 Students stuck with what to write?
 Review tools for generating ideas and model using the tools

-Students not taking care of supplies?
+Are students not taking care of supplies?
 Model how they are used correctly and review expectations

 Students drawing and not writing?
 Model how to use a picture to develop a story

-We can’t expect students to problem solve independently without showing them the way.
+We can’t expect students to problem-solve independently without showing them the way.
 It’s easy to get frustrated that they are off task and not working.
 Figure out why and address it whole group.
 Don’t just tell them, show them how you would problem solve in the same situation.

-Make time for sharing
+Make Time for Sharing

 This is crucial and motivating.
 We often forget all the work our students are doing at centers.
 We need to provide the opportunity to share what they worked on.
 Schedule a time every week or two to sit down and allow students to share out what they have been working on.
 Or, take 5 minutes to check in while students are working.
-Sharing out holds them accountable and allows for opportunity for feedback from someone other than a teacher.
+Sharing out holds them accountable and allows for opportunities for feedback from someone other than a teacher.

 Review and Reflect